Safety

 Staff Training

-All staff undergo thorough training in the following areas to ensure a safe and supportive environment for every camper:
+All staff undergo thorough training in the following areas to ensure a safe and supportive environment for every camper.

 • Youth development understanding and techniques